negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 I am (we are all) both wave and particle.
 Although routinely apprehended as individuals, fixed, bounded, defined bodies, we are permeable - continuously transfiguring through encounters, experiencing life as a process transforming and transfiguring through intra-action.
 We emanate waves which interfere and are interfered with by others, human and nonhuman.
 To practice deep mapping is to embody superposition: (theorypractice, spacetime, waveparticle, subjectobject, thinkingbeing, ontoepistemology, insideoutside,  .... ).
 Paradox is not a closure but an opening - to possibilities - the existance of multiple states, simultaneous multiplicities, inextricable layers.

 AFfect - waves - outwards

 haraway field - nodes

+ rendering deep mapping is to perform a diffractive mapping-- its superposition -- see how interferences (genearted as praxis) come to matter. bc its all the field, deep maping can constantly expand to be the broader apparatus of investgation what you can learn from diffractive mapping compare AAG and symposium for sites of interference and tactics (DIFF omg doing what i did was a tactic -) but also CBD - no alley entrance

 ## Its all the field